harperreed/vc.camp/content/tips.md

 So, let's crowdsource some video chat tips and tricks.
 I will then put them at this website so people can learn from all of us.

+No tip is too simple, too easy or too hard.
+I want all the tips!
+Free, expensive, mind set based, etc.

 Here is a form to submit your favorite tips, tricks or hacks.
 Once we have a bundle, I will start publishing them.

 Thanks,
 [harper](http://twitter.com/harper) ([harper@modest.com](mailto:harper@modest.com))